johnpuddephatt/hidinginplainsight/src/cinemas/regent-picture-house.md

   The building is now home to Al Murad, a tile shop.
 description_extended: >-
-  When the cinema was altered for bingo, the screen was removed and a false ceiling added but the walls, divided by pillasters, remained, as did a flat fronted balcony of approximately ten rows.
-The tile shop has since covered up these features with product display areas. \
+  When the cinema was altered for bingo, the screen was removed and a false ceiling added but the walls and pillasters remained, as did a flat fronted balcony of approximately ten rows.
+The tile shop has since covered up these features with display areas. \

   \

-  It is possible to see the orginal name Regent is still painted on the roof, apparently this was done for a publicity stunt in the 1930s.
-A plane flew over the cinema and did a leaflet drop advertising the cinema.
+  It is possible to still see the orginal name Regent, which is painted on the roof.
+Apparently this was done for a publicity stunt in the 1930s.
+A plane flew over Burmantofts and did a leaflet drop advertising the cinema.
 The roof was painted so that the pilot of the plane could find it!

   Source:\